SanteonNL/orca/deployments/README.md

-# Orca Deployments
+# ORCA Deployments
-This directory contains example Orca deployments.
+This directory contains example ORCA deployments.

 ## dev
-A development environment for testing, developing or demo-ing Orca services.
+A development environment for testing, developing or demo-ing ORCA services.
 It uses FHIR data from the public SMART on FHIR Sandbox.
 Is uses Microsoft DevTunnel to make DIDs resolvable.
 Pre-requisites:
 - Docker Compose